Rayquaza01/quick-tab-switch/README.md

 # quick-tab-switch
-A quick tab switcher for Firefox, aiming to be similar to tmux's &lt;c-b>w, or jeetsukumaran/vim-buffergator
+A quick tab switcher for Firefox.

+Open the popup and press J (&darr;) or K (&uarr;) to scroll through the tab list.
+Press enter to switch to the highlighted tab.

+See [Help](https://github.com/Rayquaza01/quick-tab-switch/blob/master/extension/help/help.md) for more info.